SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/06-Expressions.md

 [video src="https://videos.softuni.org/hls/javascript-basics/01.Expressions-and-Statements/EN/01-PB-JavaScript-expressions-and-statements-30-29-Expressions-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-**Expressions** are sequences of operators, literals and variables which are evaluated to a value.
+**Expressions** are sequences of operators, literals, and variables that are evaluated to a value.
   * Consist of at least one **operand**
   * Can have 1 or more **operators**